Performance of an LYSO-Based Active Converter for a Conversion Spectrometer aiming for 52.8 MeV photon detection in Future $\mu^+ \to e^+ \gamma$ Search Experiments: Simulation study of active converter design

 \subsection{Active converter segmentation}

 The impact on $\eff{topo}$ in \eqref{eq:efficiency} is the primary factor to consider when optimizing the segmentation size of the converter.
 As discussed in \secref{sec:EfficiencySimulation}, conversion particles may re-enter the same cell in which the conversion occurred after a half turn or more, as illustrated in \figref{fig:Boomerang}.
-In the case of a half-turn re-entry (\figref{fig:BoomerangHalfTurn}), such events can be identified from the reconstructed tracks by the pair-tracker and subsequently discarded.
-In contrast, for multiple-turn re-entries (\figref{fig:BoomerangMultiTurns}), which cannot be identified by the pair-tracker \footnote{Depending on the design, some of them may be identified by the pair-tracker coupled to the inner converter layer.}, the measured $E_\mathrm{dep}$ in \eqref{eq:EGammaReco} also includes the additional energy deposited at the re-entry points.
+In the case of a half-turn re-entry (\figref{fig:BoomerangHalfTurn}), such events can be identified from the tracks reconstructed by the pair-tracker and subsequently discarded.
+In contrast, for multiple-turn re-entries (\figref{fig:BoomerangMultiTurns}), which cannot be identified by the pair-tracker \footnote{Depending on the design, some of these may be identified by the pair-tracker coupled to an inner converter layer.}, the measured $E_\mathrm{dep}$ in \eqref{eq:EGammaReco} also includes the additional energy deposited at the re-entry points.
 This leads to an overestimation of $E_\gamma$, producing a high-energy tail in the reconstructed energy spectrum.
-Both types of events contribute to the inefficiency and are reflected in $\eff{topo}$.
+While a low-energy tail primarily reduces the signal efficiency, a high-energy tail directly increases the background contamination in the signal region and degrades the sensitivity of the \meg search.
+This is because the spectrum of background photons from radiative decay falls steeply toward the kinematic endpoint, where the signal is expected.
+Therefore, suppressing this high-energy tail is particularly important.